-Gunther Schuller”, Pro Arte Chamber Orchestra of Boston, (Accessed 2 November
+"Gunther Schuller”, Pro Arte Chamber Orchestra of Boston, (Accessed 2 November

-    This collection encompasses three record cartons (approximately 3 lin. ft.) consisting almost entirely of paper files along with a few photographs.
+This Gunther Schuller Papers encompass three record cartons (approximately 3 lin. ft.) consisting almost entirely of paper files along with a few photographs.

 This collection includes the materials created by, and belonging to Gunther Schuller, who served as President of New England Conservatory from 1967-1977.
 The materials in this collection have been stored at NEC since Schuller’s tenure.
 One particular letter from composer Arthur Custer (July 5, 1973) was individually donated to the NEC library by Schuller on June 20, 1977.

-    Access to the Schuller Collection is granted by the Archivist.
+Access to the Schuller Papers is granted by the Archivist.
 Appointments must be scheduled in advance.
 There are limited restrictions pertaining to this collection.